expressjs/multer/README.md

 Multer
 ======

-Multer is a Connect middleware for handling **multipart/form-data**.
-It can be used with both Connect and Express, seamlessly.
-It is written on top of [busboy](https://github.com/mscdex/busboy).
+Multer is a Connect / Express middleware for handling **multipart/form-data**.
+It is written on top of [busboy](https://github.com/mscdex/busboy) for maximum efficiency.

 ## Usage